Code-Institute-Submissions/David-Angel-M-PP3-hangman_FebResub/README.md

 ## TESTING

 The game has been tested in the terminal with the "pip install black" command.
+Write different input manually to see if the program responeded well, passed when put different characters in the termial including comas, numbers, blank spaces, etc.